Municipal Borough of Barking

 Barking was a local government district, and later civil parish and borough, in southwest Essex, England from 1882 to 1965.
 It was known as Barking Town from 1882 to 1931.
 The district included the town of Barking, eastern Beckton and the southwestern part of the Becontree estate.
-The district was within the Metropolitan Police District and experienced a steady increase in population during its existence.
+The district experienced a steady increase in population during its existence.
+The area was suburban to London's conurbation region and was part of the Metropolitan Police District.
 It now forms the western part of the London Borough of Barking and Dagenham and the eastern extremity of the London Borough of Newham in Greater London.

 Background

 The ancient parish of Barking covered an area of 12307 acres in the Becontree hundred.
 The parish was the largest in Essex in terms of area and was divided into the four wards of Town, Ripple, Great Ilford and Chadwell.
 The Town ward covered land immediately to the east and west of the River Roding and the Ripple ward stretched from Longbridge Road in the north to the River Thames in the south taking in Creekmouth and the western part of the modern estate of Becontree.
 Chadwell ward was immediately to the northeast including Goodmayes, part of Chadwell Heath and Little Heath.
 Great Ilford was to the northwest and included the modern areas of Barkingside, Clayhall, Gants Hill, Ilford, Redbridge and Seven Kings.